 Adults and children alike may have dental anxiety.
 This is why we offer two types of calming sedation dentistry for a relaxing experience.
 Commonly, we offer nitrous oxide gas (laughing gas) for patients receiving fillings.
 Oral-conscious sedation may be used for patients getting fillings alongside more invasive dental work.
 Once you are numb and calm, your dentist will remove the decay or old filling with the decayed or damaged areas of the tooth using advanced dental instruments.
 Then, we will rinse and dry the area before layering the white composite tooth filling material in place.
 A curing light will be used to harden your filling, which will then be polished to a smooth feel and appearance.
 Our team will check your bite to ensure comfort and provide any post-filling instructions.

 Composite Dental Fillings Aftercare and Recovery

 You may feel a little sensitive the next day or after the numbing wears off where you had injections or fillings performed.
-If you have extensive pain after a filling, please contact our office for assistance.
+If you have extensive pain after your composite resin dental fillings, please contact our office for assistance.
 Also, if your filling does not feel right when your teeth are together, this may cause some discomfort.
 Let us know if the filling is bothersome.
 You may not notice this until after you are no longer numb.
-You may need an adjustment to your filling so your bite returns to its more natural position.
+You may need an adjustment to your filling — so your bite returns to its more natural position.

 We will check your fillings at each dental exam in the future to make sure they are doing their job properly or if they need to be replaced.